UFFPedroBorges/hercules-docs/docs/setup/compiling.md

+# Compiling

-# What is Compiling and what does Compile mean?
+## What is Compiling and what does Compile mean?

 > A compiler is a computer program that translates computer code written in one programming language into another programming language. -[Simple Wikipedia](https://simple.wikipedia.org/wiki/Compiler?oldformat=true)